 Welcome to Louisiana Lefty, a podcast about politics and community in Louisiana, where we make the case that the health of the state requires a strong progressive movement fueled by the critical work of organizing on the ground.
-Our goal is to democratize information, demystify party politics, and empower you to join the mission, because victory for Louisiana requires you.
+Our goal is to democratize information, demystify party politics, and empower you to join the mission because victory for Louisiana requires you.

 I'm your host Lynda Woolard.
-On this episode, I speak with Joel Emerson, who was the statewide Field Director for Mary Landrieu through the campaign for Louisiana coordinated campaign in 2014.
-We do a bit of a debrief on that race as it comes up again and again, in Democratic organizing spaces, and because I believe there were important takeaways from that campaign that still impact our elections and our work today.
+On this episode, I speak with Joel Emerson, who was the statewide Field Director for Mary Landrieu through the Campaign for Louisiana coordinated campaign in 2014.
+We do a bit of a debrief on that race as it comes up again and again in Democratic organizing spaces, and because I believe there were important takeaways from that campaign that still impact our elections and our work today.
 As an addendum, we mentioned the campaign manager for Mary Landrieu during the primary by first name only, Adam, and I believe both Joel and I were content to not dig in too deep on him in the episode besides to say that he did not continue with the campaign through the runoff.
 Literally, as I was putting edits together for this episode, two New York Times articles came out about Adam Sullivan.
 One exposed that he was creating havoc in Democratic circles in New York as a consultant for the governor from his home in Colorado.
-Another revealed a series of sexual harassment charges against him that led to his termination at previous jobs, and apparently ended up losing his consulting gig with Governor Hochul.
+Another revealed a series of sexual harassment charges against him that led to his termination at previous jobs, and apparently, ended up losing his consulting gig with Governor Hochul.
 In the first New York Times piece, it mentioned he had been abruptly fired from the Mary Landrieu campaign, quoting her saying she had replaced him because she was losing and she wanted a more familiar team.
 While I believe this context needed to be added to the subject at hand, it's ultimately a digression from the conversation Joel and I had on the campaign.
 And I want to return to that part, where we talk about what went right, what went obviously wrong, and what the long term impacts of it have been.
 As a bonus, please stay tuned until the end.
 As Joel touches on two new projects he's working on that will be particularly salient to Louisiana Lefty listeners.
-One is a campaign in a box app called Universe.
+One is a Campaign in a Box app called Universe.
 And the other is People Power and Light, which is working in Louisiana on recruiting and training environmental candidates to run in hyperlocal races.
-I've seen Joe up close and personal training volunteers on the Mary Landrieu campaign, and I know he excels in that space, one of the best I've seen.
+I've seen Joel up close and personal, training volunteers on the Mary Landrieu campaign.
+And I know he excels in that space, one of the best I've seen.
 So with his skill set, his relationships, and his optimism, his work is giving me great hope, which is a good place for our conversation to end up.

 Joel Emerson!
 Thank you so much for joining me on Louisiana Lefty.